Boudz78/SpotifyLeb/README.md

 ## Final thoughts

 This project took approximately 24-36 hours, and was definitely fun to develop.
-An important thing to notice that even in these simple projects theres always room to improve as i had a learned a few things such as the `RouteReuseStragey` which basically caches Components.
-As I thrive to dive deeper, as I discover the power of Angular.
+An important thing to notice that even in these simple projects theres always room to improve as i had learned a few things such as the `RouteReuseStragey` which basically caches Components.
+Looks like theres always room for improvement everyday :) .